Briankipkemboi78/Black-jack-game_MVP/README.md

 Push your changes to your forked repository.
 Submit a pull request to the original repository, explaining your changes and their purpose.
 Related Projects
 Currently, this MVP version of the BlackJack Game is a standalone project.
-However, we may expand this in the future and create related projects that add more features, better graphics, and multiplayer capabilities.
+However, I may expand this in the future and create related projects that add more features, better graphics, and multiplayer capabilities.
 Stay tuned for updates!

 Licensing
-This project is licensed under the MIT License.
-You are free to use, modify, and distribute the code as long as you include the original license file and give appropriate credit to the authors.
-See the LICENSE file for more details.
+This project is for leraning purposes and therefore not licensed.